stamen/slackbot-track/README.md

 slackbot: Ok, [user] you have 2 days & 0 checks for [channel] this week.
 ```

+The channel is automatically picked up in the request, so call `/track` from the appropriate channel.

 #### Available arguments:
 * `1-9`: add value to total days